openebs-archive/openebs-docs/docs/dev_solutions.md

               value: "1"
     ---

-Add OpenEBS related storage classes, that can then be used by developers and applications using the following command.
+Add OpenEBS related storage classes, that can then be used by developers and applications by running following command.

     kubectl apply -f openebs-storageclasses.yaml

 ### Running Stateful Applications with OpenEBS Storage

-To use OpenEBS as persistent storage for your stateful workloads, set the storage class in the Persistent Volume Claim (PVC) of your application to one of the OpenEBS storage class.
+To use OpenEBS as persistent storage for your stateful workloads, set the storage class in the Persistent Volume Claim (PVC) of your application to one of the OpenEBS storage classes.

-Get the list of storage classes using the following command.
+Get the list of storage classes by running the following command.
 Choose the storage class that best suits your application.

     kubectl get sc

-Some sample YAML files for stateful workloads using OpenEBS are provided in the [openebs/k8s/demo](openebs/k8s/demo).
+Some sample YAML files for stateful workloads using OpenEBS are provided in the [openebs/k8s/demo](https://github.com/openebs/openebs/tree/master/k8s/demo).

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>